James-Livesey/todo/README.md

 # todo
-A simple but extendable to-do web app using GitHub Gist
+A simple but extendable to-do web app using GitHub Gist.